wessenstam/gts21/cicd/phase3/phase3.rst

 #.
 In the **Main** section click the **Trusted** checkbox.
 That way we allow drone to use the Repo.
 #.
 Click the **SAVE** button
 #.
 Click the **Repositories** text just above the *Fiesta_Application* text to return to your main dashboard.
 You can return to the settings by clicking the name of the repo

+[NOT CLEAR WHY THIS IS HAPPENING OR WHY IT MATTERS OR WHAT WE ACCOMPLISHED BY DOING THIS SPECIFICALLY TO GET AN ERROR]

 Drone is now ready to be used.
 Drone is looking for a file **.drone.yml** in the root of the repo to tell it what Drone has to do.
 Let's get one created and see what happens.